Dry Skin and Chapped Lips Have Nothing on the Best Humidifiers

 - 360-degree rotating nozzle

-- Quiet and no lights—appropriate for the bedroom
+- Quiet and no lights—appropriate for a bedroom

 - Included brush to clean hard-to-reach nooks